Linux Foundation Celebrates Microsoft's GitHub Acquisition - Slashdot

 CAP === 'confine'

-trust, but verify (and chalk a precise cicle) (Score:2)
+trust, but verify (and chalk a precise cicle) (Score:3)

 Sure.
 And the Microsoft of tomorrow is not necessarily the Microsoft of today.
 Easy come, easy go.